L2jLiga/grunt-webfonts/README.md

 #### Using the node engine

 * Certain SVG's are not supported.
 See the [svg2ttf](https://github.com/fontello/svg2ttf) project which is used to convert from SVG to TTF (which is then converted forward to WOFF and WOFF2).
-* `autoHint` also adjusts the font file and can cause your font to look different to the SVG, so you could try switching it off (though it may make windows view of the font worse).
+* `autoHint` also adjusts the font file and can cause your font to look different to the SVG, so you could try switching it off (though it may make Windows view of the font worse).

 #### Using fontforge